Staging and Grading Cancer in Dogs

 Lymphoma Staging

-Since lymphoma is a cancer of white blood cells and does not start as a physical tumor, the TNM system doesn’t really work.
+Since lymphoma is a cancer of white blood cells and does not start as a physical tumor, the TNM system doesn’t work.
 Instead, lymphoma has its own staging method.
 Lymphoma (Lymphosarcoma, LSA) has five main stages depending on extent of disease in the body:3

 • Stages I-V are based on how many lymph nodes are enlarged and whether or not they include both halves of the body (front and back).